-- Access Point
+Access Point

-- Wireless Bridge

-- From the Bridge Restrict dropdown select to enable, disable or refresh

-- 3. If you have chosen to enable access point, in the Remote Bridges MAC Address text box(es) MAC address(es) for the bridge(s). - 4.
-If you have chosen access point Refresh only allowed...
+- Wireless Bridge - 2.
+From the Bridge Restrict dropdown select to Enable, Disable or Refresh (Enabled Scan).
+If you have chosen to enable access point, in the Remote Bridges MAC Address text box(es) MAC address(es) for the bridge(s). - 3.
+If you have chosen access point Enabled (Scan), select the MAC addresses to restrict and clock Apply / Save.